Skip to main content

 3. Attribution & lookback windows

-This means if a user first visits your site from a source (e.g., chatgpt.com) and then returns directly within 30 days, GA4 still credits that session to the original source.
+This means if a user first visits your site from a source (e.g., chatgpt.com) and then returns directly within the lookback window, GA4 may still credit that return session to the original source.

 GoodMetrics on the other hand attributes each session to the referrer actually present at the time of the visit.
 If a returning visitor has no referrer (for example, they typed your URL or used a bookmark), we classify that as Direct, not another chatgpt.com session.